nilleiz/EpGo-Docker/README.md

 Options:
   Live and New icons: false
   Schedule Days: 1
-  Subtitle into Description: false
+  Skip EPG refresh if XMLTV younger than hours: 0 Subtitle into Description: false
   Insert credits tag into XML file: false